mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 ## External storage with CSI volumes
 DC/OS's Universal Container Runtime (UCR) now supports external volumes provided via the Container Storage Interface (CSI).
 Storage providers which integrate with the CSI specification provide plugins which DC/OS users may install into their cluster.
 These plugins allow volumes backed by that provider to be attached to task containers.
 This initial release of CSI support in DC/OS 2.2 has some caveats.
 For more information, see the [CSI](/mesosphere/dcos/2.2/storage/external-storage/csi/).

+## Marathon Support for Mesos Offer Constraints

+Marathon can now send offer constraints to Mesos to reduce the number of offers it needs to decline due to placement constraints.
+This behavior is intended to improve the launch speed for services with placement constraints.
+It is currently experimental and disabled by default.
+To enable, add the line `MARATHON_MESOS_OFFER_CONSTRAINTS=` to the file `/var/lib/dcos/marathon/environment` on all masters, and restart Marathon.
 # Jobs with dependencies
 Metronome based jobs can have one more dependencies specified; a job will only be run when all of its dependencies have successfully run.
 This capability allows users to natively setup DAG-based workflows in DC/OS.
 For more information, see [dependencies](mesosphere/dcos/2.2/deploying-jobs/quickstart#dependencies).